Gliese 667 Cc: Host star

 Gliese 667 Cc is the second confirmed planet out from Gliese 667 C, orbiting towards the inner edge of the habitable zone.
 From its surface, the star would have an angular diameter of 1.24 degrees and would appear to be 2.3 times the visual diameter of the Sun as it appears from the surface of the Earth.
 Gliese 667 C would have a visual area 5.4 times greater than that of the Sun but would still only occupy 0.003 percent of Gliese 667 Cc's sky sphere or 0.006 percent of the visible sky when directly overhead.

 The apparent magnitude of the star is 10.25, giving it an absolute magnitude of about 11.03.
 It is too dim to be seen from Earth with the naked eye, and even smaller telescopes cannot resolve it against the brighter light from Gliese 667 A and B.

 Orbit

-The orbit of Gliese 667Cc has a semi-major axis of 0.1251 astronomical units, making its year 28.155 Earth-days long.
+The orbit of Gliese 667 Cc has a semi-major axis of 0.1251 astronomical units, making its year 28.155 Earth-days long.
 Based on its host star's bolometric luminosity, GJ 667 Cc would receive 90% of the light Earth does; however, a good part of that electromagnetic radiation would be in the invisible infrared part of the spectrum.

+The orbit of Gliese 667 Cc is dynamically unstable due to the interactions between the other planets in the system.
+The eccentricity of its orbit changes every 4.6 years from 0.06–0.28 and 0.05–0.25.
+Simulations of the planet assuming a terrestrial mantle predicts that Gliese 667 Cc is part of a 3:2 or higher spin-orbit resonance.
+These simulations also show that the tidal energy of both Gliese 667 Cb and Gliese 667 Cc are 10^{23.7} and 10^{26.7} J yr^{−1} respectively.
+This means that temperatures on this planet increase by 1.6 Kelvin every one hundred thousand years with at least the mantle being partially melted and is likely completely molten.
+This means that Gliese 667 Cc quickly becomes a planet covered in lava.